 And William MacLeod Raine, Charles Alden Seltzer, Max Brand, Les Savage Jr, Luke Short and — later — three of my all-time fave Western writers, Will Henry, Louis L’Amour and Giles A Lutz, all headed north.

 Under the pen name Wade Everett, Ballantine Westerns published Giles A Lutz’s THE WHISKEY TRADERS in paperback in 1968.
 THE WHISKEY TRADERS tells the story of “half-breed” Brent Bargen.
 Conscripted by a US Federal Marshal, Brent is sent as an undercover agent north into the lawless Canadian Northwest Territories to infiltrate the notorious whiskey traders, wolfers and outlaws at Fort Whoop-Up.
 During the story, the newly-formed North-West Mounted Police arrive.
 Major James Macleod plays a featured role.
 Brent, who had lived a lifetime of being ashamed of his native blood, is surprised at the even-handed and honourable way the Red-coated policemen treat the Native Peoples.

 While Ian Anderson may have been the last writer to contribute major works to the North-West Mountie genre, a number of present day authors have helped keep the flame flickering.

-Terrance Dicks, best known as an early writer on the BBC series Doctor Who, published a North-West Mounted trilogy in 1976, starting with THE MOUNTIES: THE GREAT MARCH WEST.
+Terrance Dicks, best known as an early writer and script editor on the BBC series Doctor Who, published his North-West Mounted Police trilogy in 1976, starting with THE MOUNTIES: THE GREAT MARCH WEST.